D4reD3VIL81/scalesops_seftware_engineer_interview_project/README.md

-# scalesops_seftware_engineer_interview_project
-An image-scraping software using Python
+# Image Scraping Python Program

 ## How it works
 It gives a text and searches that in Google, after that it downloads the images resizes them, and saves them in PostgreSQL database.